CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+AGREEMENT*_ Check the final deposition agreement, combine all parts into a single pdf file and upload the document to the [UniSign | https://unisign.helsinki.fi/] system for electronic signing by the rightholder (+ the data controller) and finally by the head of department at the University of Helsinki ([How to use UniSign | https://github.com/CSCfi/Kielipankki-utilities/blob/master/docs/howto_have_agreement_signed.md ])
 # [ ] _*+AGREEMENT*_ Download a copy of the signed deposition agreement from the digital signature system (UniSign) to the shared OneDrive folder.
 # [ ] _*+AGREEMENT*_ In this Jira issue, add a comment stating the final license conditions, the rightholder(s), and the final list of the persons to be cited, according to the signed agreement.
 Update the license label to the description of the main Epic.
+# [ ] _*?AGREEMENT*_ Notify the colleagues who are responsible for publishing the license pages and the resource content that the license was confirmed.
 # [ ] _*+DB*_ In the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2 ], update the license conditions of the resource.
 # [ ] _*+DB*_ In the [resource database | https://www.kielipankki.fi/wp-admin/admin.php?page=wpda_wpdp_1_2 ], update the license status to 'available'.
 \\